-Exemption from physical education requirements prescribed in any of the educational programs must be approved, in writing, by the Dean of the School of Sciences and the Vice President for Academic and Student Affairs.
+Exemption from physical education requirements prescribed in any of the educational programs must be approved, in writing, by the Dean of the School of Arts and Sciences and the Vice President for Academic and Student Affairs.
 Veterans who qualify under the DD 214 may be exempt from two hours of physical education activity requirements.
-Please contact the Registrar's Office at South Georgia State College for this exemption.
-Specific health and physical education requirements are spelled out in each SGSC program of study.
+Please contact the Registrar's Office at SGSC for this exemption.
+Specific health and physical education requirements are spelled out in each SGSC pathway.